-If you are already using MacOS or Ubuntu, you can skip this section.
+If you are already using MacOS, Ubuntu, or an official flavor of Ubuntu, you can skip this section.
 Otherwise, click on the small arrow to the left of the method you would like to use below to expand that section, and then follow the installation instructions.

 This curriculum only supports using a laptop, desktop or supported Chromebook.
 We cannot help you set up a developer environment on a RaspberryPi or any other device.

 Installing a Virtual Machine (VM) is the easiest and most reliable way to get started creating an environment for web development.
 A VM is an entire computer emulation that runs inside your current Operating System (OS), like Windows.
 The main drawback of a VM is that it can be slow because you’re essentially running two computers at the same time.
 We’ll do a few things to improve its performance.

 Installing a VM is a simple process.
 This guide uses Oracle’s VirtualBox program to create and run the VM.
 This program is open-source, free, and simple.
 What more can you ask for?
 Now, let’s make sure we have everything downloaded and ready for installation.